ketut-garjita/dezoomcamp2024-project1/README.md

 - Setting up Mage-ai, PostgreSQL and pgAdmin through the Master VM Instance SSH.

-  Copy **repsistories.sh** into VM. repsistories.sh is script for installing docker network and bring up docker containers of Mage-ai, postgresql and pgAdmin.
+  Copy **repositories.sh** into VM.
+The repositories.sh is script for installing docker network and bring up docker containers of Mage-ai, postgresql and pgAdmin.
   ```
   #############Install Docker network#############
   #create a network most containers will use